-SEAT INSTALLATION (ROADMASTER)
+SEAT INSTALLATION (POWERED SEATS)

 - 1. Position the seat by inserting the seat mounting tab from rear to front into the mount on the top of the frame. - 2.
+Reconnect the electrical connector.

-Reconnect the seat heater. - Rotate the rear of the seat downward and position the side mount seat brackets onto the frame.
-Do not allow the seat mount brackets to contact the rear fender. - On each side, thread the seat mount bolt through the seat mount bracket and into the frame.
+- 3. Rotate the rear of the seat downward and position the side mount seat brackets onto the frame.
+Do not allow the seat mount brackets to contact the rear fender. - 4.
+On each side, thread the seat mount bolt through the seat mount bracket and into the frame.
 Torque seat bolts to specification.

-Gently raise the rear bracket and reinstall the nylon grommet.
+5. Gently raise the rear bracket and reinstall the nylon grommet.
 Thread the rear bracket bolt and washer through the bracket and nylon grommet.
 Torque the bolt to specification.